GlebSviripa/SmsScheduleSender/README.md

 # SwingRadio
-My simple project of online radio.
+Android application for my online radio swingradio.in.ua